 What do you do when you don’t like your stepchild?

-You may be bored with your stepchild for many reasons.
-It can be not easy when you don’t see eye to eye with your stepchild.
+It can be difficult when you don’t see eye to eye with your stepchild.
 Finding common ground is challenging because you may have different values or lifestyles.
 However, there are some things you can do to try and build a better relationship.

-Be open to compromise – remember that you won’t agree on everything, but it’s essential to try to find the middle ground.
+Be open to compromise – remember that you’re not going to agree on everything, but it’s essential to try to find the middle ground.
 Following these tips can hopefully improve your relationship with your stepchild.

 What do you do when you can’t stand your stepdaughter?

 All families have their share of dysfunction, but some situations are more challenging to deal with than others.
-If you find yourself in the unenviable position of disliking your stepdaughter, you can do a few things to try to improve the situation.
+If you find yourself in the unenviable position of disliking your stepdaughter, there are a few things you can do to try to improve the situation.

 How do you survive stepchildren?